kubeflow/website/content/docs/gke/deploy/monitor-iap-setup.md

       ```

-      	* The backends should be in the Running status
+      	* The backends should have status Running

       	* A small number of restarts is expected since the envoy containers need to be restarted as part of their configuration process